 In 1950, Anderson coaxed Congressman Abraham Ribicoff into backing National Baseball Day.
 Ribicoff, a Democrat, crafted legislation for the observance, but again, the bill was rejected in committee.
 Back in Hartford, Anderson wrote short column endorsing fellow Exile, William A. Purtell for Governor of Connecticut.
 Purtell lost the 1950 Republican primary to Congressman John Davis Lodge.
 Later that year, the Exiles mourned the passing of three members: Rev. Raymond Cunningham, Congressman William J. Miller and former managing editor of the Hartford Courant, George B. Armstead.

 Anderson and Hartford Exiles began 1951 at the University Club for their thirty-second annual reunion.
-Hartford Attorney Thomas J. Dodd, distinguished for his work as prosector at the Nuremberg Trials, was guest speaker.
+Hartford Attorney Thomas J. Dodd, distinguished for his work as prosecutor at the Nuremberg Trials, appeared as guest speaker.
 Anderson and others listened to the aspiring politician declare communist Russia as America’s next greatest threat.
 Dinner guests enjoyed the same four course meal served in Paris in 1919.
 The Exiles ended the night by singing the national anthems of the United States and of France.

 The Charity Bowling Carnival in February of 1951 was wildly popular.
 Anderson’s annual event for Camp Courant attracted seventy-two bowling teams who competed until a half hour until midnight.
 At 65 years old, Anderson’s philanthropic ways never ceased.
 On August 24, 1951, he arranged a special night at Bulkeley Stadium for young patients of the Newington Crippled Home for Children, who were greeted by members of the Hartford Chiefs and given autographed baseballs.
 At the end of the year, Anderson received a national honor when he was handpicked by the Amateur Athletic Union to vote on finalists for the James E. Sullivan Award.